 The developers of Momentum call their browser extension a personal dashboard.
 I can’t argue with that phrase, but I tend to think differently about dashboards.
 To me, dashboards have graphs, charts, KPI, numbers and trend lines.
 Where we do agree is that their design eliminates distractions and inspires you.

-Momentum is custom page designed for people who spend a lot of time in their browser opening new tabs.
+Momentum is a custom page designed for people who spend a lot of time in their browser opening new tabs.
 The extension works with Google’s Chrome and Apple’s Safari.
 Instead of getting the default New tab page, you’ll get a dashboard like the one below.
-You can click the image to see a larger version in a lightbox.

 Each day the page changes and offers you a stunning image.
 You’re asked (1) What is your main focus for today?
 That’s a great question to ask.
 Some people may prefer answering that question when they end the day in prep for the upcoming one.